-The 2018/19 Challenge will be run using the Cloud based version of the computer program Cars Maths in Motion, first published by Cambridgeshire Software House in May 2013 and under continuous development.
+The Annual Racing Series Competition is run using the Cloud based version of the computer programme Cars Maths in Motion, first published by Cambridgeshire Software House in May 2013 and under continuous development.

 1. Software licences must be purchased direct from Maths in Motion Ltd. or one of its approved representatives.
-Software licences are per school NOT per educational establishment i.e. where an Academy manages, say, five schools, each school will need its own software licence in order to participate in the Challenge.
-Composite licences are available where a school has both Junior Challenge and Senior Challenge aged students.
+Software licences are per school NOT per educational establishment i.e. where an Academy manages, say, five schools, each school will need its own software licence in order to participate in the Competition.
+Composite licences are available where a school has both Junior Challenge and Senior Competition aged students.

-2. Your school will have until 28th March 2019 to submit your first round entry.
-A number of just for fun events will be held over the course of the Challenge year.
+2. Your school will be notified by the email address of the lead teacher when to submit your first round entry.
+A number of other events will also be held over the course of the Challenge year.
 Also, the intervening period should be used to familiarise students with the software and the mathematics skills required to use it competitively by way of internal races.
 The software setup for the first round race will be made known to all registered schools in good time.

-3. Eligible schools will have until 9th May 2019 to submit their entries for the semi-final round of the Challenge.
+3. Eligible schools will then be notified when to submit their entries for the semi-final round of the Challenge.

 4. The organisers will run a number of semi final races (based on the number of schools that qualified to take part), in the presence of an independent adjudicator, in order to determine the best cars submitted in each age category and these races will be available to the race participants to watch.

-5. Students (see 7 below) responsible for setting up the best cars in the semi-final will be invited to participate in the online World Final that will take place on 19th June 2019.
+5. Students (see 7 below) responsible for setting up the best cars in the semi-final will be invited to participate in the online World Final that will take place usually the 3rd week of June.
 They will then work on a race set up of which they will have no previous knowledge.
 The number of teams invited to participate will be entirely at the discretion of the organisers.
 (PLEASE NOTE: Whilst there are no restrictions on the use of calculators during the preliminary stages of the competition, they will not be allowed during the World Final.)